antfu/antfu.me/pages/posts/epoch-semver.md

 ## Moving Forward

-I plan to adopt Epoch Semantic Versioning in my projects, including UnoCSS, Slidev, and all the plugins I maintain, and ultimately abadon zero-major versioning for stable packages.
+I plan to adopt Epoch Semantic Versioning in my projects, including UnoCSS, Slidev, and all the plugins I maintain, and ultimately abandon zero-major versioning for stable packages.
 I hope this new versioning approach will help communicate changes more effectively and provide users with better context when upgrading.

 I'd love to hear your thoughts and feedback on this idea.
 Feel free to share your comments using the links below!